favieok/TECH_GIRLIES_PROJECT/README.md

 # TECH_GIRLIES_PROJECT
 DESCRIPTION
 A multilingual dictionary built using Python and Tkinter.
-This project aims to create a comprehensive dictionary that translates words from English to French, Spanish, Hebrew, Japanese and
+This project aims to create a comprehensive dictionary that translates words from English to French, Japanese, Hebrew, Espanol and

 USAGE
 1. Launch the application